Foliopress WYSIWYG Installation

 We don't recommend you playing with this unless you have at least basic programming experience.

-Here's a list of all the items you can use in the custom toolbar field.
-Be careful not to break the structure - enclose all the fields in single quotes and separate them with commas.
+Here’s a list of all the items you can use in the custom toolbar field.
 The default content of the Custom Toolbar text field should give you the idea how to do it.
+Each […] represents one toolbar row.

 Symbol / can be used to start another row.
 To use it properly, you must first close the angled brackets after the last item in the first row and start another angled brackets right after the new row symbol.